fzi-forschungszentrum-informatik/P3IV/docs/sections/usage.md

 The test cases specify how p3iv should run the current simulation.
 It starts with `"simulation_type"` key, which specifies if the simulation is an "open-loop" or "closed-loop" simulation.
 The key `"source"` specifies whether to read data from a dataset or to perform an internal simulation.
 The key `"map"` defines the Lanelet2 map file name.
 Drone datasets typically contain multiple recordings per map.
 If simulation data is read from a dataset, the entry `"track_file_number"` defines which track record for the defined map should be used.
 The timestamp entries `"timestamp_begin"` and `"timestamp_end"` specify for which timestamps intervals the simulation shall be run.
 The entry `"vehicle_of_interest"` specifies the vehicle ID that is the _ego_ (or the _host_) vehicle.
 The whole processing is done from the perspective of this vehicle.
 The entry `"meta_state"` defines to which lanelet ID a vehicle is heading and what type of planner that vehicle is using.
 The keys are the vehicle IDs and the values are a list of integer and a planner package name.
 All vehicle IDs defined in `meta_state` do closed-loop simulation.
 In other words, they react to the changes in the simulation environment.

 .. note::
-   Whereas, the numbers specified with ``"timestamp_begin"`` and ``"timestamp_end"`` are relevant for reading from drone datasets, they are irrelevant for internal simulation, as this is independent of any dataset.
-An internal simulation only considers the duration between begin and end.
+   Whereas the numbers specified with ``"timestamp_begin"`` and ``"timestamp_end"`` are relevant for reading from drone datasets, they are irrelevant for internal simulation, as this is independent of any dataset.
+An internal simulation only considers the duration between beginning and end.

 .. warning::
    Vehicle defined as ``"vehicle_of_interest"`` must have an entry in ``"meta_state"``, i.e. the vehicle for which planning is done must have a valid destination lanelet ID and a planner type.

-Simulation settings in ``settings.yaml`` define individual parameters of the modules that have a framework-wide impact, such as uncertainty levels during perception,or the path of data, such as drone dataset paths.
+Simulation settings in ``settings.yaml`` define individual parameters of the modules that have a framework-wide impact, such as uncertainty levels during perception, or the path of data, such as drone dataset paths.
 ```yaml
 "dataset": "INTERACTION-Dataset-DR-v1_0"